 A detailed input process was followed by the Region 7 Workforce Development Board and Chief Elected Officials in the development of this plan.
-The process began with copies of the plan being provided to various individuals and made available to the public.
-This began a public comment period, notice of which was published through the Regional Workforce Board Website and their website.
-A Public Hearing was held on Thursday, Month/Date/Year and the formal comment period ended on Month/Date/Year.
-This resulted in a comment period of at least 30 days duration.
+The process began with copies of the plan being provided to various individuals and made available to the public on the regional board website.
+This began a 30 day public comment period, notice of which was published through the Regional Workforce Board Website and in the Waterloo Courier.
+A Public Hearing was held on Tuesday, April 26, 2016 at 4:00 p.m.
+The formal comment period ended on Monday, April 11, 2016, after a 30 day comment period that was posted on the regional board's website.